George Floyd's autopsy puts Hennepin County Medical Examiner Andrew Baker in the hot seat

 The preliminary findings hung over the case for five days before Baker released the full autopsy report.
 He ruled Floyd’s death a homicide, finding that the officers killed him by subduing him, restraining him and compressing his neck.

-But the way the preliminary results were first presented confused the public and prompted demands for Baker to resign or be fired.

-Two Hennepin County Board members voted against renewing Baker’s contract, while opinion articles published around the country demanded that medical examiners have more independence from law enforcement.
+The way the preliminary results were first presented confused the public and prompted demands for Baker to resign or be fired.
+Opinion articles, published around the country, demanded that medical examiners have more independence from law enforcement.
+Two Hennepin County Board members voted against renewing Baker’s contract.

 Yet some defense attorneys say Baker’s been given a bum rap.